 In reeeeeally cold places, people sometimes live in igloos, small homes built of blocks of ice and snow.
-It’s not very warm inside an igloo, but it’s still warmer than outside!
-(And an igloo-building secret: The blocks go around in a spiral that layers on top of itself, not in rows that start and end at the same height.)
 Well, one couple made their own multicolored igloo.
-They saved up box-shaped milk cartons, filled them with water mixed with food coloring, then froze them into beautiful colored ice blocks.
+They filled box-shaped milk cartons with water mixed with food coloring, then froze them into beautiful ice blocks.
 They packed the blocks using snow to hold them, and here’s the result, with a light inside to show off the amazing colors.
 You can build one too, if you’re willing to drink all that milk!

 Wee ones: If the couple used blue, red, green, orange, and yellow blocks, how many colors does the igloo have?

 Little kids: If they froze 60 blocks in sets of 10, what numbers would they have said to count them up by 10s?
 Bonus: If 10 of those blocks were pink, how many blocks were other colors?

 Big kids: If it took 5 ½ hours for the water to freeze through and the first carton was filled at 10:30 am, at what time was the first block ready for building?
 Bonus: If the igloo builders saved 50 cartons of milk, and each carton held 8 cups, how many cups of milk did they drink to make this igloo?